It is now possible to take the GED exam at home and receive your high school equivalency diploma without attending a

 - Your testing room

 Online Proctored GED testing was introduced in May 2020.
 It is available in practically all states and U.S. territories that use the GED exam for high school equivalency testing.
-The online GED exam is NOT offered in South Carolina and New York.
+The online GED exam is NOT offered in New York.

 Prior to May 2020, GED test-takers had to show up in person at one of the state-recognized GED test centers.